Minneapolis settles lawsuit alleging journalists were harassed, hurt covering Floyd protests

 The lawsuit continues against the Hennepin County Sheriff’s Office and its former sheriff, Dave Hutchinson.

-The city, as well as the sheriff’s office, did not immediately respond to requests Thursday afternoon for comment from The Associated Press.
+City spokesperson Casper Hill said the city had no comment on the litigation or settlement.
+The sheriff’s office, did not immediately respond to requests Thursday afternoon for comment from The Associated Press.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.